- Acerca del Hambre

 We also strive to be transparent and accountable to our members.
 Each year, we share four types of documents with our membership and the public:

 As required by auditing standards, the audits are for Bread for the World and its affiliate, Bread for the World Institute.

 Tax returns for the past four years are available for your review.

 We’re proud of our accomplishments.
 Together, our members, activists, and staff bring hope and opportunity to millions of people who are hungry.
 Our annual reports provide a summary of the year.
 We include a snapshot of our activities, accomplishments, and finances.

 We at Bread for the World and Bread for the World Institute strive to maintain the highest level of accountability and transparency.

-Bread for the World Institute earned the highest rating (four out of four stars) by Charity Navigator and meets all 20 Standards of Charity Accountability by the Better Business Bureau (BBB) Wise Giving Alliance.
+Bread for the World Institute earned a rating of three out of four stars by Charity Navigator and meets all 20 Standards of Charity Accountability by the Better Business Bureau (BBB) Wise Giving Alliance.

 This devotional guide invites deepened relationship with and among Pan-African people and elected leaders in the mission to end hunger and poverty.

 Thank you for inviting me to preach here at Duke University Chapel.
 And I especially want to thank the Bread for the World members who have come this morning.